Qparrot/ScientificPaperDataBase/README.md

 - (27.07.2019):	commit 'improve README.md'
 	- I add some explanations.

+- (28.07.2019): commit 'show every results'
+	- We can now add arguments to the search.
+	- It shows now the title of all the publication related to the search.
+	- Addition of a bit of design.

 ## Difficulties
 -(04.07.2019): I don't know how to implement the "PubMed API method:GET".
 	A(09.07.2019): Help from Jonathan: He recommended me to implement in it a console.log('test') in order to check if the function is launch...
 It wasn't ...